nataizya-s/eks/README.md

         $ ./diagnostics.sh

 ## Output
-The script will then generate the "diagnostics" directory containing the following files:
+The script will then generate the "diagnostics" directory containing the following files and it will all be zipped up into one file:

         - aws-auth       --> the aws-auth config map
         - cluster_events --> any cluster events